theredplanetsings/Simple-Shell/README.md

 ### `shell.c`
 This file contains the main function of the shell program.
 It handles the following tasks:
-- Initializing the shell environment.
+- Initialising the shell environment.
 - Reading user input.
 - Using the parser to interpret commands.
 - Executing the parsed commands.